 It is difficult for loved ones to deal with having someone in treatment, and it is equally hard for you.
 For the first time in perhaps years, you will suddenly experience a range of emotions.
 You will have to resolve whatever issue underpinned your addiction, which could be a co-occurring disorder as well.
 You are going through a process of transformation and to get through that, you need encouragement, support, and, most of all, love.

 You will go through some very big issues, which are often the reason why they reached out to drugs in the first place.
-Some of the issues you may have to work through include:
+Some of the issues you may have to work through with the family during treatment include:

 If you have a co-occurring disorder, you will have to work on this as well.
 This could be a mental health issue like anxiety or depression, it could be an eating disorder, a different addiction, a health problem, and more.
 Mental health disorders, however, are most common in addicted individuals (especially in cases of GHB and other Hallucinogenic abuse), and it is often not clear which one caused the other.
 Some of the most commonly seen mental health problems are: